DaniWong/pokedex/README.md

 This is a back end component for the Pokedex project.
 Stack: Python, Django, sqlite

-## Available Scripts
+## How to run the application?

 In the project directory, you can run:

 ### `pip install -r requirements.txt`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Installs all requirements for the app.

 ### `python manage.py migrate`

+Applies all migrations needed in the database.

+### `python manage.py runserver`

-Launches the test runner in the interactive watch mode.
+Runs the app in the debug mode.\

-No test are avilable at this time
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

+Note: You can access to django admin just open [http://localhost:8000/admin](http://localhost:8000/admin) to view it.
+For to be able to access you need to create a super user with python manage.py createsuperuser.

+## Additional scripts

 ### `python manage.py test`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-### `python manage.py runserver`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Launches all avilable tests.
+Test are available: For check api rest and api pokemon.